kdoul/helm-exercise/README.md

 ```
 If both return 200 OK, you’ll see “All tests passed!”.

-## Uninstalling
+##Uninstalling
 ```sh
 helm uninstall my-app
 ```
 This removes all Pods, Services, Ingress, etc. If persistence was enabled, you may also have to manually remove any leftover PVCs (PersistentVolumeClaims).

-## Summary
+##Summary
-	•	Keycloak + PostgreSQL for identity/data storage
+* Keycloak + PostgreSQL for identity/data storage
-	•	PGAdmin for manual DB management of the same Postgres instance
+* PGAdmin for manual DB management of the same Postgres instance
-	•	Angular Website with a runtime-override of environment.ts (no need to rebuild the Docker image for different Keycloak realms/URLs)
+* Angular Website with a runtime-override of environment.ts (no need to rebuild the Docker image for different Keycloak realms/URLs)